mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_stream_privatelink_endpoint/confluent_dedicated_cluster/README.md

-# MongoDB Atlas Provider - AWS Confluent Privatelink for Streams
+# MongoDB Atlas Provider - AWS Confluent Privatelink for Atlas Streams

 This example shows how to use AWS Confluent Privatelink for Atlas Streams with a dedicated Confluent Cluster.